Frequently Asked Questions

 class from the SDK, and Node's built-inpath

-: Initializes the Vonage client using the Application ID and the content of the private key file (the SDK reads the file specified by the path).sendSms(to, text)
+: Initialize the Vonage client with your Application ID and private key file path (the SDK reads the file content).sendSms(to, text)

 ) and the messagetext